 Breast Asymmetry Correction surgery with sydney plastic surgeon dr ellis choy

-Most women notice a degree of variation in the size and shape of their breasts, and in most cases, this is completely normal and natural.
-This condition is called breast asymmetry.
-Genetic and developmental factors can play a role, sometimes resulting in breasts that are not disproportionately out of balance.
-This noticeable difference in a woman’s breasts can cause embarrassment, affect what activities she’s comfortable with and decrease her self-esteem on a daily basis.
+Most women notice a degree of variation in the size and shape of their breasts.
+This condition is called breast asymmetry, and in most cases, it is completely normal and natural.
+The difference is often insignificant enough that it is not noticeable.
+However, asymmetry sometimes results in breasts that are disproportionately out of balance.

-- Hormonal changes: normal changes in a woman’s hormone levels will naturally affect the size of her breasts, and these changes may have a different impact on each breast and can also be permanent in nature.
+- Hormonal changes: Normal changes in a woman’s hormone levels throughout her life naturally affect the size of her breasts.
+These changes may have a different impact on each breast and can be permanent in nature.

-- Atypical ductal hyperplasia: women experience this condition when milk-duct tissues grow rapidly in one or both breasts, and the comparative rate of growth in each breast could also lead to asymmetry.
+- Atypical ductal hyperplasia: Women experience this condition when milk-duct tissues grow rapidly in one or both breasts.
+The comparative rate of growth in each breast could lead to asymmetry.

-- Juvenile hypertrophy: women with this condition experience rapid breast growth in one breast but not the other during puberty as a result of completely natural causes.
-Later breast growth and changes to the breast never correct the original asymmetry once it occurs, however.
+- Juvenile hypertrophy: Women with this condition experience rapid breast growth in one breast but not the other during puberty as a result of natural causes.
+Later breast growth and changes to the breast never correct the original asymmetry once it occurs.

-- Hypoplasia: this condition refers to breasts which never develop fully during puberty, resulting in small breasts which may be widely spaced or very uneven in appearance.
-The areolae may also be overly large and of differing sizes, as well.
+- Hypoplasia: This condition refers to breasts which never develop fully during puberty, resulting in small breasts which may be widely spaced or very uneven in appearance.
+The areolae may also be overly large and of differing sizes.

 - Breastfeeding: Often a newborn may prefer one breast over another during breastfeeding, causing the favored side to produce more milk, thus increasing its size.
 The condition will often return to normal, but sometimes, stretched skin can persist, leaving lasting asymmetry.

-- Trauma: accidents or severe trauma to a woman’s chest can permanently alter the size of one or both breasts unless corrective surgery is sought.
+- Trauma: Accidents or severe trauma to a woman’s chest can permanently alter the size of one or both breasts.

-Asymmetric breasts usually display one or more symptom.
-These can include:
+Asymmetric breasts usually display one or more of the following signs: